p-adic Differential Operators on Automorphic Forms on Unitary Groups: Algebraic and analytic -expansions

-Then $H$ is defined accordingly, corresponding to our new choice of cusp.
+Define the lattice at the cusp corresponding to $g$ to be $L_g = (L\otimes\hat{\ZZ})g_i\cap V, W_g = W\gamma\cap L, W'_g = W'\gamma\cap L.$ Then $H$ is defined accordingly, corresponding to our new choice of cusp.
 Note that the symmetric space is $\coprod_{\Gamma_i}\hn$.
 Each $g_i$ tells us which $\Gamma_i$ and $\gamma$ says which Borel.
-In the following discussion of Mumford objects and $q$-expansions, one can consider any of the cusps $g$, even though we write our discuss in terms of the notation for the cusp at infinity; the reader wishing to work with a different cusp $g$ should simply replace $L$ with $L_g$, $W$ with $W_g$, etc.
+In the following discussion of Mumford objects and $q$-expansions, one can consider any of the cusps $g$, even though we write our discuss in terms of the notation for the cusp at infinity; the reader wishing to work with a different cusp $g$ should simply replace $L$ with $L_g$, $W$ with $W_g$, etc. As explained in \cite{la}, for a toroidal compactification of $\moduli$, the completion along the boundary stratum for the zero-dimensional cusp $[g]$ lies over $\mathrm{Spf}R$, where $R$ is the ring